Gatienorti/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. its usedfor your  accses to the route to match object
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? its basially a test that you set up  to see if the website is working as exepected

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. it is use to test the application  work from start to finish and if it is actuaaly working as expected

 ## Instructions